United States Postal Service

 Future efforts

 In this case study, I highlight the redesign of two key features in the enrollment portal: the Customer Decision Support Tool (CDST) and the Qualitative Life Event Flow (QLE).
 These features underwent the most significant updates, as usability testing allowed us to prioritize them for improvement.
-Given a tight timeframe and limited development resources, we leveraged the legacy system to support the dashboard that connects these flows and others.
+Due to a tight timeframe and limited development resources, we leveraged the legacy system to support the dashboard connecting these flows and others.

 Looking ahead, I hope to further enhance the dashboard for a more user-friendly experience.